Hurricane Howard (2004): Preparations and impact

-Because Howard remained away from land no tropical cyclone warnings and watches were issued.
-One ship, the Strong Virginian, reported sustained winds 42 mph (68 km/h) at 0600 UTC on September 4.
 Along the Baja California Peninsula, 16-18 ft (4.8-5.4 m) swells were reported.
 All ships were required to remain at port due to the rough seas.
 Heavy rains in the mountainous and Pacific coastal areas of Baja California produced flooding which washed out several roads in San José del Cabo.
 The rains did help increase water levels in some reservoirs in Baja California.
 An estimated 2,000 hectares of agricultural land was damaged by the storm and 48 households were damaged throughout four communities.
 State and federal authorities purchased temporary homes for those who needed shelter in the affected areas.
 The State Civil Protection in Mexico provided rehabilitation for a total of 393 homes affected by Howard.

 Large swells produced by the storm resulted in about 1,000 lifeguard rescues in Orange County, California.
 High temperatures in southern California, exceeding 100 °F (37.7 °C) in places, and cool ocean temperatures led to an estimated 575,000 people going to beaches during the Labor Day weekend.
 One incident required 25 rescues as dozens of people were overwhelmed by 8-10 ft (2.4-3 m) waves.
-Officials in San Bernardino County advised residents to take precautions for the possibility of flooding as a result of moisture from the remnants of Howard.
-Following wildfires in 2003, foothills were highly susceptible to flooding.
-Residents were advised to have sandbags ready, ensure their emergency supplies were stocked and have an evacuation plan.
-Despite all the preparations undertaken, Howard did not produce any rainfall in California.
-The moisture also enhanced rainfall across portions of Arizona.
-This led to minor rainfall accumulations throughout the state.
+Moisture from the storm led to light rainfall across portions of Arizona.